LaunchX Onboarding Agreement

 If a student has reasonable grounds to believe that a policy violation has been committed, this should be reported to LaunchX team immediately.
 LaunchX team will acknowledge receipt of the report with the student who reported it and use discretion to investigate possible violations.
 LaunchX team will protect the privacy of the student who reported the violation and any potential students directly affected by the violation, except in the following scenarios required by law:

 1. Harm to Self.
 If there is reason to believe a student is in imminent danger of harming themself and/or is unwilling to cooperate, LaunchX may legally break confidentiality and contact the police or a crisis team.
+Our goal in these situations is always student safety, care, and appropriate support.

 2. Harm to Others.
 If there is reason to believe the student is threatening physical violence against another person and/or there is reason to believe the student is a threat to the safety of another person, LaunchX may be required to take action (such as contacting the police, notifying the potential victim, securing hospitalization, or some combination of these actions) to ensure the affected person is protected.